FH-Cloud-Computing/website/docs/grading/index.md

 ## Project work grading

-- 5% in each sprint for implementing it using an automation framework such as Terraform or Ansible.
+- 10% in each sprint for implementing it using an automation framework such as Terraform.
 It must have the ability to install the exercise in an empty Exoscale account without human interaction.
-- 10% in each sprint for demonstrating a working functionality.
+- 5% in each sprint for demonstrating a working functionality without Terraform.

 ## Marks